unl/nebraska-today/README.md

 ## Additional setup

 Some things needed are Drupal "content" and not saved to config/sync.
-These need to be manually created.
+These need to be manually created (both on a local instance and an initial production deployment).

 - A subscription to an email address used for testing added at https://news-local.unl.edu/admin/people/simplenews
 - The Section taxonomy terms at https://news-local.unl.edu/admin/structure/taxonomy/manage/news_section/overview